Skip to main content

 The Series 7 chair, also known as the Model 3107 chair, was created in 1955 and is now the most copied chair in the world.
 Ironically, the original design by Danish designer Arne Jacobsen is actually a copy itself, inspired by a chair made by Charles and Ray Eames.
 Widely believed to be used in Lewis Morley's iconic photograph of Christine Keeler, the Series 7's sales rose dramatically after the picture was published, although the chair in the photos turned out to be an imitation.

-SHOP THE LOOK: Lookalikes from our collection include the Wulfert Side Chair and the Youthful Road Side Chair.
+SHOP THE LOOK: A lookalike from our collection is the Wulfert Side Chair .

 Lounge Chair and Ottoman